Goals and Benefits

 -

 Higher education is distinct in its capacity to prepare students to engage others compassionately and productively in our diverse society.
-Although campuses have tended not to prioritize religious diversity in their efforts to improve campus climate, this dimension of students’ experience needs attention.
+Although campuses have tended not to prioritize religious diversity in their efforts to improve campus climate historically, this dimension of students’ experience needs attention.

 -

-College students seek unity, but they need help getting there.
+College students seek interfaith engagement, but they need help getting there.

-According to the IDEALS project, 70% of students were highly committed to bridging religious divides by the end of their fourth year in college, yet only 32% affirmed that they did develop a deeper skill-set to interact with people of diverse beliefs during college.
+According to our lab’s preceding IDEALS longitudinal study of students, 70% of students were highly committed to bridging religious divides by the end of their fourth year in college, yet only 32% affirmed that they developed a skill-set to interact with people of diverse beliefs and backgrounds during college.

-Furthermore, only 27% percent of Jewish students agreed their campus was receptive to religious diversity, a sentiment shared by only 37% of Buddhists and 38% of Hindus, according to the survey.
+Furthermore, only 27% percent of Jewish students agreed their campus was receptive to religious diversity, a sentiment shared by only 37% of Buddhists and 38% of Hindus.

-Among these students, the survey revealed low levels of involvement in interfaith programs and activities.
-Only 9% of respondents participated in interfaith or religious diversity training, 11% participated in an interfaith cause-driven effort, 14% participated in interfaith dialogue, and 26% enrolled in a course designed to enhance their knowledge of different religious traditions.
+IDEALS revealed low levels of involvement in interfaith programs and activities.
+Only 9% of students participated in interfaith or religious diversity training, 11% participated in an interfaith cause-driven effort, 14% participated in interfaith dialogue, and 26% enrolled in a course designed to enhance their knowledge of different worldviews.

-The INSPIRES Index will help current students bridge that gap between values and actions by highlighting resources at their current institution that could help them become more engaged in developing their own worldview identities–and learning about the worldviews of their peers.
-The INSPIRES Index will also recommend strategies for improving campus climate, and highlight ways for students to join their campus community in creating positive change.
+The INSPIRES Index helps bridge this gap between values and actions by highlighting resources that can help students become more engaged in developing their own worldview identities and learning about those of their peers.

 -

-Students wondering how welcoming a campus will be to their spiritual, religious or secular worldview, or how accommodating the campus is to the worldviews of others, can’t come by that information easily.
+Students wondering how welcoming a campus will be to their spiritual, religious or secular worldview, or how accommodating the campus is to the worldviews of others, can’t easily access that information.

-U.S. higher education lacks a tool that helps students and families choose the appropriate campuses for their spiritual, religious, and secular needs.
-For example, a student who identifies as a Muslim woman may require women-only housing due to religious observance and would need an easily-accessible way to find out whether an institution has such structural accommodations in place.
-Similarly, Hindu students who wish to attend worship may need to know whether their prospective campuses have easily-accessible temples or interfaith spaces.
-Jewish students may need to know whether a campus has a bias response policy that addresses antisemitic incidents on campus.
-Although such information may be available on an institutional basis, this valuable information has yet to be centralized on a single platform.
+U.S. higher education lacked a tool that helped students and families choose the appropriate campuses for their spiritual, religious, and secular needs.
+For example, a Muslim female student may require women-only housing and access to food around fasting hours due to religious observances, and would need an easily accessible way to find out whether an institution has such structural accommodations in place.
+Similarly, Hindu students may desire to know whether their prospective campuses have accessible temples or non-vegetarian meals.
+Jewish students may want to know whether a campus has a bias response policy that addresses antisemitic incidents on campus, and Evangelical and Catholic students may be curious about the welcome of religious worldviews in the classroom.
+Although such information is sometimes available on college websites, INSPIRES offers a centralized platform for students and families for whom this is an important factor in their college search.

 Reviews From Our Partners